-Regarding Intellectual Property Infringement, the Company has tremendous spirit against copyright infringement.
-According to our policy, we do not produce, distribute or support any products of copy infringement in any circumstances.
-The Company also encourages and broadens understanding of intellectual property to our business partners, writers, and the general public.
-In 2016, the Company was not claimed to be engaged in any copy dispute with any stakeholders.
+Regarding Intellectual Property Infringement, the Company has tremendous spirit against copyright infringement, the Company clearly announced its determination to strictly follow the Intellectual Property law and will never commit any violation on rights, patents, trademarks, or software.
+In 2017, the Company was not claimed to be engaged in any copy dispute with any stakeholders.